7 Most Used ESG Reporting Frameworks: Complete Guide

 1. Global Reporting Initiative (GRI)

-• Who it’s for: Any organization seeking to disclose sustainability impacts to a wide range of stakeholders
+Who should use it: Any organization seeking to disclose sustainability impacts to a wide range of stakeholders, including investors, employees, communities, and civil society.

 Breathe ESG reporting frameworks software